-HM Revenue and Customs is a government agency in the UK that modulate the payroll system, the sets of rules, and the travel allowance amounts for a company's employees.
-If any expenses go over the HMRC limits, they're considered to be a taxable benefit to your employees.
+HM Revenue and Customs is a government agency in the UK that modulates the payroll system, rules, and the travel allowance rates for a company's employees.
+If any expenses go over the HMRC limits, they are considered to be a taxable benefit to your employees.

 8 Facts about per diem rates in the UK

 Depending on the traveling your employee does for business, the per diem rates that you're allowed to provide your employees vary.
 Here's everything you need to know based upon the type of traveling your employee is doing:

 1. Employees can claim up to £4.50 for the cost of their breakfast if

 - They leave home at least 90 minutes before they normally do while they're on company business

 - Will be away for more than 12 hours from their home

 2. Employees can claim up to £4.50 for the cost of lunch or an extra meal if they:

 - Will be away from their normal office location for more than five hours and

 - They weren't provided with lunch or another meal